Ulmus minor 'Dehesa de la Villa': Pests and diseases

-'Dehesa de la Villa' is one of the five Madrid U. minor cultivars found to have a very high resistance to Dutch Elm Disease, on a par with, if not greater than, the hybrid cultivar 'Sapporo Autumn Gold'.
+'Dehesa de la Villa' is one of the two Madrid U. minor cultivars found to have a very high resistance to Dutch Elm Disease, on a par with, if not greater than, the hybrid cultivar 'Sapporo Autumn Gold'.
 However, the tree is known to be particularly attractive to scolytidae, causing serious defoliation.

 Cultivation

-The cultivar is (2018) undergoing further trials in different environments in Spain, where it was first tested for disease resistance by inoculation in 2009.
+The cultivar is (2025) undergoing further trials in different environments in Spain, where it was first tested for disease resistance by inoculation in 2009.
 If resistance remains satisfactory, the tree will be released to commerce under licence.